toritried/lostletters/_pages/quilt.md

         <h2>Shrine Disclaimer</h2>
     </center>
     <img src="/graphics/quilt/extras/site-link.gif" style="margin: 12px 12px 12px 0;" align="left" title="the best pixel club on the web!"/>
     This forever incomplete shrine is my best effort at documenting as much as I can find and recall about the q*bee.
 I hope everyone on the old web had a place as special as this site, because there really won't ever <i>bee</i> anything like it again.
-If I got something wrong or if any former bees want to also add to this, please drop me a message on my <a target="_blank" href="http://users.smartgb.com/g/g.php?a=s&i=g19-00587-ce">guestbook</a> or <a target="_blank" href="https://social.yesterweb.org/@lostletters">mastodon</a>.
+If I got something wrong or if any former bees want to also add to this, please drop me a message on my <a href="/guestbook">guestbook</a> or <a target="_blank" href="https://indieweb.social/@lostletters">mastodon</a>.
 I'd love to just reconnect and reminisce too.
     <br>
     <br>
     <center>